JWST Parallel Observations

 Templates that are not allowed to have pure parallels attached are the following:

 NIRCam Time Series, NIRCam Grism Time Series, NIRCam coronagraphy, MIRI coronagraphy, MIRI MRS, MIRI LRS, NIRSpec Bright Object Time Series, NIRISS AMI, and NIRISS SOSS.

 Note: The NIRCam WFSS and NIRISS WFSS modes require direct imaging observations along with the dispersed Grism spectral data.
 Acquisition of these direct images in pure parallel mode is different from the way they are taken in primary or coordinated parallel proposals.
-Since three exposures make up the pure parallel request, appropriate triples of slots need to be identified.
-Also, as of the Cycle 1 Call for Proposals release, pure parallel versions of the NIRCam WFSS and NIRISS WFSS mode templates have not yet been implemented in APT.
-Hence, accepted proposals requesting these modes in pure parallel will be on a shared risk basis, pending the implementation and testing of those templates.
+Since two or three exposures make up the pure parallel request, appropriate doubles or triples of slots need to be identified.
+Also, as of the Cycle 1 Call for Proposals release, a pure parallel version of the NIRCam WFSS mode template has not yet been implemented in APT.
+Hence, accepted proposals requesting this mode in pure parallel will be on a shared risk basis, pending the implementation and testing of that template.